 Resources at Initial Stage.
 Social Network as a role of Social Capital.
 Team and Collective Efforts.
 Need and Determination of Important Resources.
+Resource of

-Resource of Knowledge, Skills and Abilities.
-Overview of venture capital and
+Knowledge, Skills and Abilities.
+Overview of venture capital and angel investment.
+Cases

 MODULE V BUSINESS MODELS AND BUSINESS PLAN FOR 8 SOCIAL ENTERPRISES